⇦ | ![]() | ⇨ |

 Splicing is the removal of introns and joining the exons in a defined order in a transcription unit.
 In molecular biology, splicing is a modification of RNA afte transcription, in which introns are removed and exons are joined.

-- The viability of seeds is tested by
+- The end product of glycolysis is

 Question Type: Memory